-Places to stay in Rotterdam
+Places to Stay in Rotterdam

 Would you like to spend the night or weekend in the city?
 Here are a few places we’d recommend looking into.

-- Amazing views at Hotel New York
+- Get amazing views at Hotel New York

 - Stay on a historic cruise ship the SS Rotterdam